 Alternatively you can also check the times and book at Let’s Ferry.

 A beautiful villa with private swimming pool that can sleep up to 6 people.
+CHECK PRICES

 A simple but elegant hotel that offers beautiful panoramic views to the sea and yummy greek breakfasts.
+CHECK PRICES

 Possibly the best hotel in Tinos island with a beautiful swimming pool and excellent service.
+CHECK PRICES

-Though the famous Mary church in Tinos is one of the highlights of the island, I do not recommend visiting the island on the 15th of August because this is when people from all over Greece come to Tinos to celebrate holy Mary.
+Though the famous Mary church in Tinos is one of the highlights of the island, I do not recommend visiting the island on the 15th of August because this is when people from all over Greece go to Tinos to celebrate holy Mary.
 Avoid the week of 15th of August in general and you should be ok for Tinos.

 Ios is a really unique and underrated island in my opinion but it is very well worth your visit while you are in Mykonos (or Santorini).